anonymous12138/Causality-Testing/README.md

 We are aware that the Dowhy API has been constantly updating and expanding itself.
 In our experimentation, we used DoWhy version==0.6.

 ## Experiment Results
 In our paper, we collected DoWhy's propensity scores as well as several fairness measures for each bias mitigation method.
 The results are mean values from 5-graphs **X** 10-repeats.
-The final mean scores reported in this paper can be found in XXX.
+The final mean scores used in the paper can be found in the [fairness score file](/data/fairness_scores.xlsx) and [propensity score file](/data/propensity_scores.xlsx).